AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Supported CSPs OCI, AWS, Azure, Alibaba, etc. AWS only

 Partner Cross-Cloud Interconnect for AWS has a constraint of one transport resource per region per project.
-If you need multiple Interconnects in the same region, you'll need to consider using separate projects.
+If you want to configure multiple Interconnects in the same region, you'll need to consider using separate projects.

 Pricing

-You need to check pricing on both AWS and Google Cloud.
-Google Cloud's pricing is straightforward, but AWS's pricing structure is more complex and requires attention.
+You need to check the pricing for both AWS and Google Cloud.
+Google Cloud's pricing is straightforward, but AWS's pricing experience is more complex, so caution is needed.

 Google Cloud Pricing Structure

 The pricing for Partner Cross-Cloud Interconnect for AWS is summarized in the Cloud Interconnect pricing's Partner Cross-Cloud Interconnect section.
-Key points are:
+Key points:

-• Pricing is based on a combination of bandwidth and region (North America / Europe / Asia Pacific / South America), with higher bandwidth and geographically distant regions having higher rates
+• Pricing is determined by the combination of bandwidth and region (North America / Europe / Asia Pacific / South America), with higher prices for higher bandwidth and geographically distant regions

-• Bandwidths not explicitly listed in the pricing table (e.g., 20 Gbps) are calculated linearly from the previous tier rate
+• Bandwidths not explicitly listed in the pricing table (e.g., 20 Gbps) are calculated as a linear multiple from the previous tier

 Transport location 1 Gbps 5 Gbps 10 Gbps 100 Gbps